 Water Street is the main and most well-known commercial street in historic Gastown.
 It’s where you’ll find the famous Gastown steam clock, some of Vancouver’s finest souvenir shops, lots of attractive old brick buildings, and a number of good restaurants.

-If you’re at Waterfront Station and have a few minutes before catching the SkyTrain or Seabus, Water Street can be a pleasant short street to stroll down.
+If you’re at Waterfront Station and have a few minutes before catching the SkyTrain or SeaBus, Water Street can be a pleasant short street to stroll down.

 West Broadway (Vancouver)

 West Broadway is a major road that passes briefly through Granville Street at a lively corner and then returns to being just a major traffic artery with a mixture of shops and office buildings in both directions.
-It transforms into an especially interesting boulevard though as it runs through trendy Kitsilano (but in an area not close to the beach).
+The street transforms into an especially interesting boulevard though as it runs through trendy Kitsilano (but in an area not close to the beach).

 From MacDonald to Alma Street, West Broadway is an exceptional street lined with shops, restaurants and fruit and vegetable stores.

 Greek Day on Broadway is a massive street party that takes place along West Broadway in late June.
 The event happens between MacDonald and Blenheim.
 During the event the place is particularly fun and lively.